Does testosterone increase metabolism in men?

 Bottom line

 In men with genuine testosterone deficiency, restoring levels to a healthy range can modestly increase metabolism by building muscle, shrinking visceral fat, and improving how the body handles sugar and fats.
 For men whose levels are already normal, extra testosterone does not offer a meaningful metabolic edge and carries real risks.
-If you are asking “does testosterone increase metabolism for me,” the smartest move is to get properly tested, attack lifestyle foundations hard, and then consider TRT as one tool — not the only one — in a long‑term plan for better metabolic health.
+If you are asking “does testosterone increase metabolism for me,” the smartest move is to get properly tested, classify the pattern with LH and FSH, attack lifestyle foundations hard, and then consider the right treatment plan, which may mean Enclomiphene first for secondary cases or TRT when it is truly indicated, as one tool in a long‑term plan for better metabolic health.

 References